Monday, September 13, 2021

 The Social, Emotional and Behavioral Effects of Childhood Trauma in Adults

 Childhood trauma often comes with a long list of side effects, and many of these do not go away even after the child grows up and becomes an adult with the traumatic experience long behind them.
 Depending on the type of trauma that the child experienced and how they were supported to cope with and overcome it afterwards, they may have developed a lot of negative coping mechanisms and strategies from their traumatic childhood that they will continue to use as an adult.
-This can often lead to emotional and behavioral issues in adults that are often a lot harder to deal with and get help for since most of the world is not equipped to understand the impact of childhood trauma in adults and most people are unlikely to see the bigger picture.
+This can often lead to emotional and behavioral issues in adults that are often a lot harder to deal with and get help for, since most of the world is not equipped to understand the impact of childhood trauma in adults and most people are unlikely to see the bigger picture.
+There are tests to identify potential trauma for those who have been suffering, which is why it is essential to get on top of this as soon as negative coping mechanisms start to become evident.

 Anger, for example, is one such unhealthy coping mechanism that traumatized children may develop which stays with them long into adulthood.
 Some people who have experienced childhood trauma will experience powerful and sometimes explosive anger as a response to various difficulties that they encounter in their adult life.
 This may often be accompanied by intense guilt and shame, depression, anxiety and many other problems.
 Here are some of the reasons why adults who experienced trauma as a child will often experience intense emotional and, in some cases, behavioral problems as adults.